vjhwong/deep_viscosity/README.md

 Due to GPU requirements, the model was trained on an HPC cluster.
 However, it can also be trained via the command line using `deep_viscosity/train_model_shell.py`.

 ## Inference
-Run the `deep_viscosity/inference.py` script via the command line with the required arguments to get a viscosity estimation from the trained model.
+Run the `deep_viscosity/inference.py` script from the command line with the required arguments to estimate the viscosity of the trained model.